 With the added free credit score from Equifax, you now have two credit scores to compare with each other.
 This should give you a strong general sense of where you stand in the eyes of creditors.

-If you want to view your credit reports from TransUnion and Equifax, under the same dropdown, you’ll see the choice for each report in the left-side navbar.
+If you want to view your credit reports from TransUnion and Equifax, under the same link, you’ll see the option to choose “Credit Report” on the right.

-After choosing one, you’ll have access to a huge amount of data.
+After choosing one of the reports, you’ll have access to a huge amount of data.

 If you’re looking for areas of concern for possible identity theft, definitely check out the credit inquiries tab, as well as collections tab.
 Under “Accounts”, look to see what your balances are and if any are outsized.